 Urbana is an extremely ethnically-diverse city.
 The people who call Urbana home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Urbana residents report their race to be White, followed by Asian.
-Important ancestries of people in Urbana include Irish, English, European, and Polish.
+Important ancestries of people in Urbana include Irish, English, Italian, and European.

 The most common language spoken in Urbana is English.
 Other important languages spoken here include Chinese and Spanish.